cassieeric/python_crawler/video_play/README.md

 # Introduction
-This folder is mainly used to store VIP video play related files.
+This folder is mainly used to store VIP video crawler related files.

 # Environment
 Pycharm + Python3